jashk/Crunchyroll.bundle/README.md

 About
 =====
 This plugin provides access to the Anime and Drama video content available at Crunchyroll.com.
-This plugin has been fully tested on both Windows and Mac.
-It has **not** been tested on Linux, Roku, NAS, or any other Plex Media Server/Client platform.
 This plugin requires the user to have a **premium** crunchyroll.com membership.
 You can sign up for a free 14-day trial by [clicking here](https://www.crunchyroll.com/freetrial/anime).
 Free membership accounts will not work.

 While this plugin is considered stable, there will always be bugs.
 Please submit bugs via the Github issue tracker on this page.
 I would also love to hear feedback and/or suggestions.